laviniapaiella/laviniapaiella.github.io/_pages/about.md

 * **Par-en-te-si** : scientific literature festival promoted by the GSSI and in collaboration with the University of L'Aquila.
 New event each 1-2 months, check [GSSI Instagram](https://www.instagram.com/gransassoscienceinstitute/?hl=en) profile for updates.

-* [**SHARPER night 2023**](https://sharper-night.lngs.infn.it/): European night of researchers in L'Aquila, I have taken part of outreach activities organized by GSSI.-->
+* [**SHARPER night 2023**](https://sharper-night.lngs.infn.it/): European night of researchers in L'Aquila, I have taken part of outreach activities organized by GSSI.

 **Note:** This website is still under construction!
 Hope you can already find the info that you need.
 {: .notice}
+-->

 <!-- <blockquote>
 💡 here is a good idea for you